 The R. R. Hodges Chapel-Auditorium and Fine Arts Center (1990) was named for the father of a founding trustee.
-The auditorium seats over 1,800 and is equipped with state-ofthe-art sound and presentation equipment along with a three-manual, 50-rank Schantz pipe organ.
-Thorne

-Performance Hall is a smaller auditorium for theatre and musical presentations.
-The chapel facility also includes music practice rooms, the development office, faculty offices, classrooms, and the David H. Nease Rehearsal Hall.
+The auditorium seats over 1,800 and is equipped with state-of-the-art sound and presentation equipment along with a three-manual, 50-rank Schantz pipe organ.
+Thorne Performance Hall is a smaller auditorium for theatre and musical presentations.
+The chapel facility also includes the Music Department offices, music practice rooms, the Office of University Advancement, classrooms, and the David H. Nease Rehearsal Hall.